 Giselle is one of the world’s most popular romantic tragedies.
 Since its 1841 Parisian premier – characterized as an “unqualified triumph” – the “universal passion of the storyline has stood the test of time”.
 Many emotions – love, betrayal, jealousy, hurt – are portrayed in this beautiful classical ballet.

 This is the third ballet I’ve enjoyed at the Bucharest Opera House.
 Each production was a memorable experience!
-Giselle’s heart-wrenching plot is more serious than the other two lighthearted ballets – Le Corsaire and Don Quixote.
+Giselle’s heart-wrenching plot is more serious than the other two more lighthearted ballets seen – Le Corsaire and Don Quixote.

 Composer and Choreographer